News|Articles|January 13, 2026

 SHOW MORE

-Vaccine policy and science disagreement prompts new court case to stop Advisory Committee on Immunization Practices.
+Disagreement over vaccine policy prompts a new court case to stop an Advisory Committee on Immunization Practices meeting and decision.

 Two obstetrician-gynecologists will join the Advisory Committee on Immunization Practices (ACIP).

-Meanwhile, a war of words between Health and Human Services (HHS) Secretary Robert F. Kennedy, Jr., and the American Academy of Pediatrics (AAP) will become a court fight over changes to the nation’s childhood vaccine schedule.
-This week AAP sued to stop the next ACIP meeting scheduled Feb.
-25 and 26 and is seeking a court order to vacate Jan.
+Meanwhile, a war of words between Health and Human Services (HHS) Secretary Robert F. Kennedy Jr. and the American Academy of Pediatrics (AAP) will become a court fight over changes to the nation’s childhood vaccine schedule.
+The AAP recently sued to stop the next ACIP meeting, scheduled for Feb.
+25 and 26, and is seeking a court order to vacate Jan.
 5 changes to the nation’s newest pediatric immunization schedule.

 The actions were the latest involving vaccines, which have become a flashpoint between medical experts and federal leaders in U.S. health care.